 In 1980 she began working in handmade felt, after seeing 2,500-year-old felts from an archaeological dig in Siberia.
 The simplicity of the process – working combed wool in hot water until the fibers lock – provided the chance to work spontaneously and experiment with a technique few contemporary artists were using.

-Over the last 32 years, Sharron has developed her own approach to the medium, creating wall pieces with an emphasis on color and surface texture.
-She has exhibited throughout the United States -- at Crafts National in Pennsylvania, Textile Arts International in Minnesota, the Atlanta International Museum of Art and Design, etc. – and had recent solo shows at Methodist University and the Maria Howard Arts Center in Rocky Mount.
-International exhibits have been in Armenia and Turkmenistan, arranged by the Art in Embassies Program of the State Department.
+Over the last 42 years, Sharron has developed her own approach to the medium, creating wall pieces with an emphasis on color and surface texture.
+She has exhibited throughout the United States, and internationally in Armenia and Turkmenistan, (arranged by the Art in Embassies Program of the State Department) and recently in France.